QNilsson/Graphql/README.md

   url      = env("DATABASE_URL")
 }
 ```
 ### At least 3 Query resolvers allowing users to get data from your server :white_check_mark:

+#### This Project uses a recipe API to fetch recipe data that I have queried and mutated.

+#### First query: simply lists all the recipes I have from the API
 ```javascript
 //AllRecipes Query
 t.nonNull.list.nonNull.field('allRecipes', {